huiquanR/Papers-and-Slides/README.md

-# Projects, Media Outlets, and Slides #
+# Project & Slides #

 Here I uploaded some slides/media reports based on my published/forthcoming/ongoing research projects.
 If you are interested in some of the works/files/talks, you can feel free to reach me via email, which should be easy to find.

 Project   | Title/Link | Notes